bencwallace/Probly/docs/source/examples.rst

 `semicircle distribution <https://en.wikipedia.org/wiki/Wigner_semicircle_distribution>`_.
 Let's check this empirically.
-First, we normalize ``M`` and then we construct its (random) eigenvalues by applying NumPy's `numpy.linalg.eigvals <https://docs.scipy.org/doc/numpy-1.13.0/reference/generated/numpy.linalg.eigvals.html>`_ using :func:`~probly.helpers.Lift`.
+First, we normalize ``M`` and then we construct its (random) eigenvalues by applying NumPy's `numpy.linalg.eigvals <https://docs.scipy.org/doc/numpy-1.13.0/reference/generated/numpy.linalg.eigvals.html>`_ using :func:`~probly.Lift`.

 >>> import numpy as np
 >>> M = M / np.sqrt(dim)
 >>> Eigvals = pr.Lift(np.linalg.eigvals)
 >>> E = Eigvals(M)

-The distribution of the eigenvalues can be visualized using the :func:`~probly.helpers.hist` function.
+The distribution of the eigenvalues can be visualized using the :func:`~probly.hist` function.
 Note that we need only take 1 sample.

 >>> pr.hist(E, num_samples=1)  # doctest: +SKIP